-Adam Saunders is the CEO of Footprint Features.
-He has served as the lead producer of Footprint’s films “Darby Harper Wants You To Know” (dir.
+Adam Saunders has served as the lead producer of Footprint’s films “Darby Harper Wants You To Know” (dir.
 Silas Howard, starring Riele Downs and Auli’i Cravalho) currently in production for Hulu/20th Century Studios, “When We First Met” (dir.
 Ari Sandel, starring Adam Devine and Alexandra Daddario) which he produced alongside Oscar nominated producer MXN, and Wonderland Sound and Vision, and sold to Netflix Originals; “Shimmer Lake” (writer/dir: Oren Uziel, starring Rainn Wilson and Rob Corddry), produced alongside Writ Large and also sold to Netflix Originals; “About Alex” (writer/dir: Jesse Zwick, starring Aubrey Plaza and Max Greenfield) alongside Oscar winning filmmakers Edward Zwick and Marshall Herskovitz’s Bedford Falls Company, which sold to Sony Worldwide, and “Family Weekend” (dir: Benjamin Epps, starring Kristin Chenoweth and Joey King) also alongside Bedford Falls, which sold to Paramount Worldwide.
 He is currently in post-production on “Dotty & Soul” which he wrote/directed/produced/starred in (opposite Leslie Uggams and David Koechner).
 He holds a BA in Drama from Duke University and an MFA in Acting from the Yale School of Drama.